 There is no real treatment for arc eye.
 Eye drops with some local anaesthetic can be prescribed and applied and give some relief for a short period in every four hour period.
 If you can safely do so and you have no allergy, paracetamol and ibuprofen help.
 Some advise going to bed, closing the curtains and sleeping.

 The effects of arc eye are not permanent or permanently damaging and last anywhere between 12 and 36 hours.
 Your eyes will be sore and tired.
 Your head will ache due to lack of sleep.
 You will be incapable of welding and should refrain from doing so for a minimum of 24 hours after the effects have worn off.

 Having ensured your own safety, don’t forgot to protect other operatives from the effects of the welding arc.
-Erect welding screens around your work area, post warning notices and tell anyone close to you that you are about to strike your arc.
+Erect Welding Curtains & Screens around your work area, post warning notices and tell anyone close to you that you are about to strike your arc.
 The words “ mind your eyes” alerts colleagues that you are starting the welding process and will be very well received.

 3/.
 The effects of heat and burns